greatscottgadgets/ubertooth/docs/source/programming.rst

 There are three ways to program an Ubertooth board: the USB bootloader, the ISP bootloader, and JTAG.

-Please note that it is not possible to program the board's usb firmware via ubertooth-dfu as there is software protection in place.
+Please note that it is not possible to replace the board's USB bootloader via ubertooth-dfu as there is software protection in place.